sst/sst/www/docs/constructs/StaticSite.md

 _Type_: `string`

-If custom domain is enabled, this is the custom domain URL of the website.
+If the custom domain is enabled, this is the URL of the website with the custom domain.

 ### bucketArn